Stefan-ys/Stefan-ys/README.md

 ## Hi there, I`m Stefan 👋

 ### 🚀 Aspiring Java, JavaScript Developer
 I'm a motivated ex-military professional with a strong foundation in teamwork, discipline, and resilience.
-After transitioning from trading to coding, I recently completed the SoftUni Java Track and Telerik Academy’s JavaScript Track.
+I recently completed the SoftUni Java Track and Telerik Academy’s JavaScript Track.
 Over the past years, I've immersed myself in web development and am now eager to bring my problem-solving and programming skills to a Developer role.

 ---